 Their little hearts are not so stout, but what they need caring before all.

 I used carefrontation and gentle goading when needed.
 We tried to find a child’s learning channel, and help them learn to tune it in by standing on their strengths to pull up their weaknesses.
+Then I played it like a harp or banjo, depending on the situation.
 I spent much time keeping kids, parents, and teachers encouraged.
 Then I’d add a sprinkle of technology to empower them, especially those heretofore excluded from the mainstream—like kids with coordinative problems who thrive when using a word processor or word prediction program.